 The love of Sanskrit here at the Ashram was inspired by founder Shri Brahmananda Sarasvati himself, a recognized master of the language.
-In his teaching he prominently used the medium of Sanskrit, emphasizing the chanting and study of mantras, hymns and scriptural texts as well as the study of the language itself as “science of vibration.”
+In his teaching he prominently used the medium of Sanskrit, emphasizing the chanting and study of mantras, hymns, and scriptural texts, as well as the study of the language itself as the “science of vibration.”

-ClassesWe offer the following classes on an on-going basis:
+We offer the following classes on an on-going basis:

 - Introduction to Sanskrit – Presents the alphabet, Devanagari script and basic principles of pronunciation

-- Beginner Sanskrit I – Introduction to grammar, noun declensions, verb conjugations and simple sentences
+- Beginner Sanskrit I – Introduction to grammar, noun declensions, verb conjugations, and simple sentences

 - Intermediate-Advanced Sanskrit – Continued study of grammar with translation, discussion and chanting of selected Sanskrit mantras and hymns

 Drop-in classes are $18, or you can purchase a 7-class pass for $108.
 Prerequisite: Introduction to Sanskrit